How do you deal with toxic leadership

 What Are the Effects of Working for a Toxic Leader?

 Toxic leaders have a negative impact on the people they work with.
+Toxic leadership traits, challenging to identify yet harmful, directly correlate to decreased employee morale and productivity by fostering an environment of constant surveillance and criticism.
 Working for a toxic boss is not only physically taxing but mentally draining as well.
 A toxic boss can make you feel like you are being constantly watched and criticized which causes anxiety and stress levels to rise in your work environment.
 In some cases, this type of work environment can lead to depression.

 How to Choose the Right Career Path If You’re Facing Toxic Leadership